 Pride Before a Fall: A minor one.
 While he sensed that Shi-Woon had grown since his last time, he wasn't aware how much and thus was not taking him seriously at all, at least initially.

 The Quiet One: He and his whole clan have a reputation for not talking much, in-story.

 Teen Genius: He's not even old enough to drink alcohol.

 Worthy Opponent: How he feels about Shi-Woon.
 Although he seems to have lost a lot of respect towards him because he feels he's using his title as Head to challenge him.
-Or was, until he got an Oh, Crap! moment.
-He quickly regained his respect for Shioon once he realized Shioon was being completely serious from the very start and wanted to duel him earnestly.
+Or was, until he got an Oh Crap moment.
+He quickly regained his respect for Shi-Woon once he realized Shi-Woon was being completely serious from the very start and wanted to duel him in earnest.

 The Chief of the Alliance

 The Big Bad of Part 1, and the target of Chun-Woo's revenge for his part in the death of Un-Wol, Chun-Woo's master.
 He seeks the "Black Heaven and Earth" technique, which was passed down from Un-Wol to Chun-Woo to Shi-Woon.